nus-tic2002-2022/ip/docs/README.md

 ### File Error (IOException)
 If the file cannot be saved or created, Duke prints the file error message, prompting the user to check the file in the mentioned path.
 Note that if the duke.txt file is not found, Duke will automatically create it.
+Kindly ensure that there is a /data/ folder at any point of time.

 Example in Windows:
 ```